Fleeceable/helium-miner-watchdog/README.md

   Type **/info** in Telegram to see full list of commands: <br>
   ![image](https://user-images.githubusercontent.com/90242002/143021031-7746b1d2-cf5a-4f2b-a5d4-303fc869175f.png) <br> <br>

-  Have fun and don't forget to dip some HNT-s...
+  Have fun and don't forget to dip some HNT...